thingsdb/ThingsDocs/source/includes/_try.md

 -------- | ---- | -----------
-statement | any (required) | The statement to try. alt | any (optional) | Alternative value which is returned if the statement has failed. e0, e1, ..., eX | int (optional) | Only catch specific errors, if omitted, catch all errors.
+statement | any (required) | The statement to try. alt | any (optional) | Alternative value which is returned if the statement has failed. e0, e1, ..., eX | int/raw (optional) | Only catch specific errors, if omitted, catch all errors.
+Error codes and names are accepted.

 ### Return value
 The value for the specified *statement* unless the statement has failed.